 French vanilla syrup has a buttery aroma and a creamier and smoother taste as compared to the stronger vanilla aroma and cleaner taste of vanilla syrup.

 However, it is not clear how the custard-style is adopted in commercial French vanilla creamers and syrups actually adopt or the ingredients that they use for the elegant custardy finish.

 In any case, there is little distinction between commercial regular vanilla syrup and French vanilla syrup in terms of ingredients.
 There is no telling how the manufacturers achieve the “custard-like” taste in French vanilla.

 In fact, some people have castigated the French vanilla branding except for ice cream as a marketing gimmick to imply quality, especially for creamers and syrups.

 Most coffee shops usually mix hazelnut and vanilla syrups to make French vanilla syrup that has a rich nutty flavor to mimic the commercial French vanilla syrup.
 In my previous coffee shop, we would add one part of hazelnut to 3 or 4 parts of vanilla.
 Some coffee shops mix the two in equal parts.

 In Starbucks, a French vanilla Frappuccino involves adding hazelnut syrup to the regular vanilla bean Frappuccino recipe and topping it with caramel drizzle or a topping of your choice.

 Most people assume that either the vanilla or the finished product comes from France but that is not the case as the French label indicates the flavoring style.
 Vanilla beans are usually grown in Madagascar, Tahiti, and Mexico.

-See this separate post where I explain the difference between vanilla syrup and extract.
+See this separate post where I explain the difference between vanilla syrup and vanilla extract.